iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 2 reviews"/>
 </p>

+> Doesn't seem to work properly nor open correctly.
+Hence I'm not using it very often.
+Then when open it there is always long questionnaire.
+Never just symptoms and go as I had expected.<br> :date: __2020-08-15 08:39:50__

+> Was great at first.
+Now it will not let me provide my symptoms as I do not know my blood type and it wants to know that before I can do anything.<br> :date: __2020-08-14 17:55:46__

+> Are you kidding me .
+RATE IT<br> :date: __2020-08-10 02:03:00__

+> Wont let me enter details about myself.
+Something went wrong error when submitting gender, year of birth, postcode<br> :date: __2020-08-07 18:19:35__

+> I can't get past the About Me page.
+It says something went wrong try again later.<br> :date: __2020-08-07 02:52:32__

 > Too late to report recurrent symptoms I first had months ago before lockdown<br> :date: __2020-08-03 20:33:24__

 > Have had this app since March or early April.
 I report every single day since installation and never had issues until about 2 months ago.
 The problem is that now, everyday, it has been directing me to report on days that I have already reported.
 It's as annoying as a fly that won't go away.
 I sent an email and only received a form letter in return.
 I'm trying to do my part but will stop and uninstall if not resolved soon.<br> :date: __2020-07-31 23:16:50__